pworschischek-aggmag/pypsa-de/README.md

 snakemake COMMAND --configfile=config/config.public.yaml
 ```

 The additional config file specifies the required database, model, and scenario names for Ariadne1.
-If public users wish to edit the default scenario specifications, they should change `scenarios.public.yaml` instead of `scenarios.manual.yaml`.
+If public users wish to edit the default scenario specifications, they can do so by changing `scenarios.public.yaml` to `scenarios.manual.yaml`.
 More details on using scenarios are given below.

 ### For internal users: Provide login details